truevis/meet/README.md

 Real-time app for instant conference meets with locations and user responses.
 It demonstrates the principle of using a modern, instantly updating framework for helping to organize meetings and conferences.

-It is a fork of Meteor's "parties" example https://github.com/meteor/meteor/tree/devel/examples/parties
+It was based on Meteor's "parties" example

 This can be the basis of a new open-source project.